ed-syspertec/Virtel/docs/manuals/virtel/Virtel461AP/audit_operations_ and_performance.rst

 Printing the VIRSTAT SMF record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The SMFPRINT job in VIRTEL.SAMPLIB can be used to print the SMF records from the SYS1.MANx dataset using SMFREXXP REXX procedure.

-The SMFPRNTL job in VIRTEL.SAMPLIB can Be used to print SMF records that have been written to the SMF LOGSTREAM.
+The SMFPRINT/SMFPRINTL jobs in VIRTEL.SAMPLIB can be used to print the Virtel SMF records.
+The SMFPRINT job is an example of printing SYS1.MANx datasets and calls a REXX procedure called SMFREXX.
+SMFPRINT can be used to process Virtel SMF stats records written by Virtel V4.59.
+The SMFPRNTL job in VIRTEL.SAMPLIB can Be used to print Virtel SMF records that have been written to a z/OS LOGSTREAM.
 This job calls the SMFREXXL REXX procedure to format and print the SMF records extracted from the LOGSTREAM.
+Virtel V4.60 onwards has a different SMF record format to older versions of Virtel.
+SMFREXXL must be used to format the records from V4.60 onwards.

 Messages "VIR0612E VIRSTAT SMFWTM FAILED.
 RC=rc" and "VIR0611I VIRSTAT NOW RECORDING TO SMF" are in relation with SMF support.
 See "Virtel Messages and Operations" manual for more details.